 Before seating children on the vehicle's seat, without a child safety seat, you must make sure that:

 their back is flat against the seat with their knees bent over the edge of the seat

 when the seat belt is fastened, it crosses:

 over the middle of the shoulder (the clavicle), and not over the neck

 over the hips, and not over the stomach

 See our section entitled Children and Seat Belts for more details and instructions.

-Airbags can be dangerous for children if you fail to comply with some safety rules.
-See our section on airbags to find out more.
+Airbags can be dangerous for children if you fail to comply with certain safety rules.
+See the section on airbags to find out more.

 Whatever the reason, never leave a child unattended in a road vehicle.

 Section 380 of the Highway Safety Code specifies that “No person may leave a child under 7 years of age unattended in a road vehicle under his custody.”